-This chapter focuses on Scope 2 emissions, which represent indirect greenhouse gas (GHG) emissions associated with the consumption of purchased electricity, heat, or steam by PTEU's office.
-However, in the case of this assessment, it has been determined that the company's Scope 2 emissions are zero4.
-This is since all electricity consumed by the company comes from renewable sources.
+This chapter focuses on Scope 2 emissions, which represent indirect GHG emissions associated with the consumption of purchased electricity, heat, or steam by PTEU's office.
+Notably, PTEU's electricity consumption does not lead to any CO2e emissions since the company sources its electricity from a certified 100% renewable energy mix5.
+The related certification can be made available upon request to PTEU.

-Table 3: Scope 2 emissions for PTEU
+Table 3: Scope 2 emissions from PTEU's activities in 2023